spawn(body, ...)

 Executes one step of the process scheduler unless

-, the number of milliseconds, has
+the specified timeout, the number of milliseconds, has

 expired.